 Are you out of work or between jobs?
 The Job Transition Support ministry exists to encourage and equip individuals and families who are in the midst of a job transition.
 If you’re interested in a time of prayer, networking, and encouragement, please contact us!

 Homebound Visitation Care

 This ministry consists of volunteers who make visits to pray with and encourage the immobile in their residence or care facility.

 This ministry consists of volunteers who make visits to pray with and encourage hospital patients.

 This group provides hope, encouragement, love, and prayer for those with cancer or support for people who have loved ones with cancer.
 This group usually meets the first Thursday of each month at 6:30 p.m.

 This ministry of volunteers provide spiritual care and opportunities to help those during the final stages of life when under Hospice care.

 This is a group of men who encourage and support other men after the loss of their wife.

 This ministry is for ladies who have previously or are currently experiencing cancer.

-Widows and single/divorced women who are 60 or older are invited to participate in Bride of Christ!
+Widows and single/divorced women who are 60 or older are invited to participate in Single Women’s Fellowship 60+!
 This group meets once a month to encourage and support each other through outdoor trips, activities, and events.
-Bride of Christ’s mission is to help women grow in wisdom, love and dedication to our Lord Jesus Christ and walk the path of prayer, encouragement, comfort and support.
+Our mission is to help women grow in wisdom, love, and dedication to our Lord Jesus Christ and walk the path of prayer, encouragement, comfort, and support.